 Why is Dearborn Academy moving?

-This past spring, Schools for Children decided to relocate two of its Arlington, MA programs—Dearborn Academy and Lesley Ellis School.
+In the spring of 2016, Schools for Children decided to relocate two of its Arlington, MA programs—Dearborn Academy and Lesley Ellis School.
 Dearborn will move to Newton where a new facility will support the goals of growing and enhancing the program.
 The decision was accelerated (see below), but is in line with our strategic plans and efforts to provide long- term stability and new opportunities for all our schools and services.

 How did the Town of Arlington’s growing student population affect the timing of decision?